Space diversity: Europe's space agency gets 1st parastronaut

 “We’re saying that John (McFall) could be the first parastronaut, that means someone who has been selected by the regular astronaut selection process but happens to have a disability that would normally have ruled him out,” he said.

-Parker said it would be at least five years before McFall went into space as an astronaut -- if successful.
+It will be at least five years before McFall goes into space as an astronaut — if he is successful.

-The new recruits were among the more than 22,000 applicants who came forward in the hiring push announced February of last year by Europe’s equivalent to NASA, including more women than ever and some 200 people with disabilities applied.

-ESA specifically sought out people with physical disabilities, for a bold effort to determine what adaptations would be necessary to space stations to accommodate them.

 Across the Atlantic, Houston is taking note.
 Dan Huot, a spokesman for NASA’s Johnson Space Center, home to the American agency’s astronaut corps, told the AP that “we at NASA are watching ESA’s para-astronaut selection process with great interest.”